 Maieutics studies

-Future students, find out how to continue your studies in maieutics after a year of PASS or L.AS.
+Prospective students, find out here how to continue your studies in midwifery after a year of PASS or L.AS.

 MEDICAL STUDIES

-- after having completed one year of PASS or LAS and having been admitted after the various test groups (cf. PASS)
+– after completing a year of PASS or LAS and being admitted after the various exam groups (see PASS)

 • Place of study